Chemo-kinematics of the Milky Way from the SDSS-III MARVELS Survey: Results

 The top of figure \ref{fig:vtotal_feh} displays total space velocities, $v_{tot}$, vs metallicity to examine any possible trends.
 This figure reveals a possible small correlation between the two properties, with higher velocity stars likely having lower metallicity, as would be expected if these stars are kinematically different than the sun.
 The blue squares display the median values with first and third quartiles as error bars for the data binned at 0.2 dex.
 Overall the metallicity and total space velocity relationship appears relatively flat up to $\sim$50 km s$^{-1}$ with a negative trend in metallicity from 50 to 200 km s$^{-1}$.

 The bottom of figure \ref{fig:vtotal_feh} displays total space velocity dispersion vs metallicity binned at 0.2 dex.
 We found the dispersion for each bin by taking the standard deviation of the total space velocities and required at least four stars for each bin.
 Errors for dispersion were estimated by taking 1000 bootstrap realizations with replacement for each [Fe/H] bin and taking the overall standard deviation of all the standard deviations of each bootstrap as the error.
-We find that the total space velocity dispersion decreases with higher metallicity for thick disk stars, while the velocity dispersion for thin disk stars is relatively flat.
+We find that the total space velocity dispersion decreases with higher metallicity for thick disk stars, while the velocity dispersion for thin disk stars is relatively flat, which is expected as our thin disk stars are selected to be kinematically cooler.

 Figure \ref{fig:vs_disp_feh} displays velocity dispersions for $V_{Z}$, $V_{\phi}$, and $V_{R}$ in 0.2 dex bins of [Fe/H].
 Using the \textit{Gaia}-ESO Survey \citet{Recio-Blanco2014} examined velocity dispersions of FGK-type stars for their chemically separated thin and thick populations and found velocity dispersion are higher for the thick disk than the thin disk. \citet{Recio-Blanco2014} found no significant depence on either $\sigma_{VZ}$ or $\sigma_{V\phi}$ with metallicity, but that for the thick disk $\sigma_{V\phi}$ may increase with distance to the Galactic plane that is not visible for $\sigma_{VZ}$.
 We find that both the kinematically-defined thin disk and all stars exhibit a negative trend in $\sigma_{VZ}$, $\sigma_{V\phi}$, and $\sigma_{VR}$ with increasing metallicity.
 The kinematically-defined thick disk displays a negative trend with metallicity for $\sigma_{V\phi}$ as well.
 Differences between our results and those of \citet{Recio-Blanco2014} may arise from our sample being in a very local volume, whereas \citet{Recio-Blanco2014} is taking a larger volume where more stars from other radii are included.
 Thus, the dispersion and [Fe/H] relations are likely very dependent on sample selection.
+We also note that differences in our results may arise from our kinematic population definitions, which are not the same as the chemical definitions used in other analyses such as \citet{Recio-Blanco2014}.
+By construction the thick disk stars shown here are kinematically hot and the thin disk stars kinematically cool, which is not necessarily the case for a thin and thick disk constructed chemically.